 But Mary Chute went on to earn a master's degree in architecture from MIT.
 In 1932, she married a fellow architect and MIT grad, Samuel McMurtrie.
 They had an intimate wedding, witnessed only by family and a few friends, in the new and fashionable Leslie Lindsey Chapel* at Emmanuel Church on Newbury Street.
 The reception was held at home.
 I hope Dr. Sabine was at least invited to join the celebration from next door.

 Here's Mary leaving the chapel with a big fur coat over her wedding dress, her filmy veil blowing in the wind.
 Mr. McMurtrie looks like a millionaire from the Monopoly game in that hat.

 Janet met her future husband, Fred Ley, on her world tour.
-They had had a similarly quiet service, also in the Leslie Lindsey Chapel, in September, 1929.
+They'd had a similarly quiet service in the Leslie Lindsey Chapel, in September, 1929.
 (I hope someone took photos; I hope they still exist.)
 Both young women moved to Manhattan with their new husbands.